murphygroup/cellorganizer-documentation_old/source/chapters/docker/index.rst

 Source Code
 -----------

-The Dockerfile used to construct this Docker image is open source and can be found in `GitHub <https://github.com/icaoberg/docker-cellorganizer>`_.

-For convenience, the Docker image can be found in `Docker Hub <https://hub.docker.com/r/murphylab/docker-cellorganizer/>`_.
+For convenience, the Docker image can be found in `Docker Hub <https://hub.docker.com/r/murphylab/docker-cellorganizer/>`_ along with links to the Dockerfile.

-The instructions below will show youu how to download and use this image.
+The instructions below will show you how to download and use this image.

 Installing Docker
 -----------------
 Before downloading the image and spinning a cotainer, you need to install Docker.
 Installing Docker is beyond the scope of this document.
 To learn about Docker Community Edition (CE), click `here <https://www.docker.com/community-edition>`_.

 * To install Docker-for-Mac, click `here <https://docs.docker.com/docker-for-mac/install/>`_.